Gwion/Gwion/docs/BUILDING.md

 there are also two mandatory drivers, which output no sound :astonished:
   * `dummy`  : computes as fast as possible.
-  * `silent` : tries to run for as long as it would if run in realtime.
+  * `silent` : computes as slow as realtime.

 #### IMPORTANT
-You should set default driver, otherwise Gwion will use `dummy`.
+set default driver, otherwise Gwion will use `dummy`.
 To do so, use the `--d_func` flag, e.g.: `--d_func=alsa` to use alsa driver by default.

 ### Common options